Relic Entertainment

 Relic Entertainment Inc. (formerly known as THQ Canada Inc.) is a Canadian video game developer based in Vancouver, founded in 1997.
 The studio specializes in real-time strategy games and is known for series such as Homeworld, Warhammer 40,000: Dawn of War and Company of Heroes.
-Acquired by THQ in 2004, the company was sold to Sega on January 22, 2013 as part of THQ's bankruptcy.
-Relic is now a part of Sega Europe, which also comprises Creative Assembly, Sports Interactive and Amplitude Studios.
+Acquired by THQ in 2004, the company was sold to Sega on January 22, 2013, as part of THQ's bankruptcy and operated under its European division.
+By May 2024, Relic had secured a partnership with an external investment group, allowing it to split from Sega and operate independently.

 History

+Founding and Homeworld (1997–2004)

 Relic was founded in May 1997 by Alex Garden, Luke Moloney, Erin Daly, Aaron Kambeitz, Rob Cunningham, Gary Shaw, and Shane Alfreds.
 The name of the company was chosen because they liked the name and it was easy to pronounce.
-Their first title, Homeworld, was released on September 28, 1999 to critical acclaim and successful sales.
+Their first title, Homeworld, was released on September 28, 1999, to critical acclaim and successful sales.
 Though they did not immediately continue working on the franchise (Sierra Entertainment, the game's publisher, owned the rights), the game did have a spin-off, Homeworld: Cataclysm, developed by Barking Dog Studios and published by Sierra.

 Their next title was Impossible Creatures, released by Microsoft on January 7, 2003.
 It focused on a fictional environment during the 1930s, allowing players to design units from different anatomical parts of animals.
 The game was successful, though it did not receive the same attention as Homeworld.

 Homeworld 2 was released on September 16, 2003.
 Although it boasted improved graphics and features and changed some elements of gameplay from the original, reviews cited some issues and did not score it as highly as its predecessor.